 Please email resume and cover letter to firstname.lastname@example.org.
 Applications accepted until position is filled.

 The San Luis Valley Area Health Education Center (SLV AHEC) is a 42-year old nonprofit serving the six counties of Colorado’s San Luis Valley, and is one of six regional independent AHECs in Colorado that are affiliated with the University of Colorado, Anschutz.
 The SLV AHEC has grown in recent years, has a current annual budget of about $800,000, and employs 19 people.
-The organization has a culture of flexible hours, and has many long-term employees and board members.
+The organization has a culture of flexible work hours, and has many long-term employees and board members.
 See www.slvahec.org to learn more about the organization.

 Current SLV AHEC programs include: